 Biography

-By the time I was at Uni I was selected for an internship with the opposition leader and went on to become the youngest government policy advisor in South Australia at 23.
-I was exposed to the highest levels of decision making in government and was able to work on policies that led to the state being a leader in environmental sustainability and the arts.
+By the time I was at university, I was selected for an internship with the opposition leader and went on to become the youngest government policy advisor in South Australia at 23.
+I was exposed to the highest levels of decision-making in government and helped craft policies that made the state a leader in environmental sustainability and the arts.

-Despite being earmarked for a future in politics, I cared more about the issues than the numbers and knew that in order to become the leader I wanted to be it was time to expand my experience of other realms and regions that called me - urban regeneration, public health, leadership, impact investment, innovation and entrepreneurship.
+Despite being earmarked for a future in politics, I cared more about the issues than the numbers, and I knew that to become the leader I wanted to be, it was time to expand my experience across other realms and regions that called me—urban regeneration, public health, leadership, impact investment, innovation, and entrepreneurship.

 I took what I’d learned in politics and applied it to spaces where people couldn’t always see the bigger vision of what was possible.
-As Country Director for an organisation supporting pregnant women living with HIV I secured funding for expansion, going from 5 staff to 140, creating life changing impact through more children born without HIV.
+As Country Director for an organisation supporting pregnant women living with HIV, I secured funding for expansion, growing the team from 5 staff to 140, creating life-changing impact with more children born without HIV.
 I co-founded Workshop17, awarded the best coworking space in South Africa and globally.
-What started out as a pigeon poop covered industrial shed became an architectural dream of glass and wood, purpose built for imagination, creativity and interaction between the 250 entrepreneurs and community who inhabit it.
+What started as a pigeon-poop-covered industrial shed became an architectural dream of glass and wood, purpose-built for imagination, creativity, and interaction between the 250 entrepreneurs and community who inhabit it.

 I moved into engaging with the business and investment communities, working for CDC to help establish a pan-African network of CEOs under 45.
-I then went on to raise £1.6 million and co-founded the leading network of board-ready women across Africa.
+I then raised £1.6 million and co-founded the leading network of board-ready women across Africa, unlocking opportunities for leadership and influence at scale.

-I realised I needed to be able to articulate and build a business case for a more interconnected way of leading.
-Despite research showing the benefits of leading relationally, it was not being valued or taught anywhere in the business world.
-I went on a deep dive to discover what the textbooks weren’t saying, studying at The Somatic School, hosting dinners with C-Suite women on leading with feminine traits and spending time in Bhutan at the Centre for Gross National Happiness.
+I realised the need to articulate and build a business case for a more interconnected way of leading.
+Despite research showing the benefits of relational leadership, it was not valued or taught in the business world.
+I went on a deep dive—studying at The Somatic School, hosting dinners with C-suite women on leading with feminine traits, and spending time in Bhutan at the Centre for Gross National Happiness.

-What has emerged is my authentic life's work.
-As a business strategist, eco-system innovator and leadership catalyst, I’m here to enable people and organisational systems to see themselves and the world as whole and interconnected.
+What has emerged at each stage is my authentic life’s work.
+As a business strategist, ecosystem innovator, and leadership catalyst, I help people, organisations, and investors to see themselves and the world as whole and interconnected—mobilising creativity, relationships, and resources to deliver tangible impact on climate, society, and governance.